 Garcete v.
 Lazar, 294 A.D.2d 118, 743 N.Y.S.2d 68 (1st Dept. 2002).

-Daniel Levinas is an associate of Moulinos & Associates LLC.
-He attended the City University of New York, Baruch College, Zicklin School of Business, where he received a Bachelors of Business Administration in 2011.
+DANIEL LEVINAS is an associate of Moulinos & Associates LLC.
+He attended the City University of New York, Baruch College, Zicklin School of Business, where he received a Bachelors of Business Administration, and went on to graduate cum laude from New York Law School with an academic curriculum tailored towards the study of real estate.

-Daniel is a member of the New York City Bar Association and Brooklyn Bar Association and is admitted to practice in New York and New Jersey.
+Mr. Levinas is admitted to practice in New York and New Jersey.
+He is a member of the New York State Bar Association’s Real Property Law Section and Young Lawyers Section and is admitted to practice law in New York and New Jersey.
 He is fluent in English and proficient in Hebrew.

 Salim Katach is an associate of Moulinos & Associates, LLC.
 He attended the City University of New York, Brooklyn College, where he received a Bachelors of Arts in Philosophy & Law in 2011.